cazyw/coding-adventures/README.md

 However, you will also need an API key and this has to be manually set up.
 Log into Sendgrid either through their website using the login and password in your config values, or via Heroku.
 Under Settings, create an API key and save this in Heroku under the key `SENDGRID_API_KEY`.

-**Amendment to the cloned code**
+**Changes to the cloned code**

 Heroku/Sendgrid now requires authentication via the API key rather than username/password.

-The cloned code checks first for the username and password config values.
-This no longer works and the code in `.\config\plugins\wordpress\wordpress-sendgrid.php` has been replaced with the following code (use the API Key `else` block)
+The cloned code originally checked first for the username and password config values.
+This no longer works and the code in `.\config\plugins\wordpress\wordpress-sendgrid.php` has been replaced with the following code (uses the API Key `else` block)
 ```php
 <?php
 /**